 check_plate(incorrect_file) # Error type displayed

-#> Error: Verify row and column ids in incorrect_format.csv.
+#> !
+Verify row and column ids in incorrect_format.csv.

 As mentioned above, the formatting of the input file is very important.
 A csv or excel template for each plate type can be created using the build_plate